Reviews You Can Rely On

 Our Verdict

 The Black+Decker BPACT08WT is a small and highly portable 8,000 BTU unit with good energy efficiency and a super easy installation at a great price.
-It outperforms most competitors in its power range but won't keep up with a more powerful 14,000 BTU AC for cooling larger spaces.
-To see how this compares to other top units, check out our best portable air conditioner review.
+It outperforms most other portable AC units we tested in its power range, but won't keep up with a more powerful 14,000 BTU AC for cooling larger spaces.

 REASONS TO BUY